 Marit thought of the old woman in the forest.
 “This is going to sound a little strange.”

-The ballroom where they held the wedding was gorgeous, with shining wood floors and dark walls covered in rosemåling, blue and gold and red.
+The hall where they held the wedding was gorgeous, with shining wood floors and dark walls covered in rosemåling, blue and gold and red.
 All the court was seated when she arrived, dressed in their finest clothes, looking horrified.
 She recognized the king and the queen and the prince, familiar from a dozen parades, sitting in the front row.
 The rest were strangers.

 And then she saw the lindworm.